Core-Collapse Astrophysics with a Five-Megaton Neutrino Detector: Discussion and Conclusions

 The $\sim 10$ neutrino events associated with SN 1987A in each of the Kamiokande-II and IMB detectors~\cite{Hirata:1987hu,Bionta:1987qt} were the first and, thus far, only detection of neutrinos from a supernova.
 This detection showed that we can learn a great deal even from a small number of events, and revealed that an immense amount of energy is released in the form of neutrinos ($> 10^{53}$~erg) during a core collapse.
 Measuring ``mini-bursts'' of neutrino events from multiple supernovae would allow for the study of the core-collapse mechanism of a diverse range of stellar deaths, including optically-dark bursts that appear to be relatively common~\cite{Kochanek:2008mp, Smartt:2008zd}.

 This would be made possible by a $\sim\,$5~Mton scale water \v{C}erenkov detector~\cite{Suzuki:2001rb, Suzuki}, which has the special advantages of being able to trigger on supernovae using neutrinos alone, and to guarantee detection if neutrinos are produced with the expected flux.
 Moreover, for burst detection, a relatively-high low-energy background rate can be tolerated, significantly decreasing the required detector depth, so that construction could be relatively quick and inexpensive.
-Our conservative estimates shows that the occurrence rate of mini-bursts that give $\ge 3$ neutrino events is likely $\sim$1 yr$^{-1}$ or higher.
+Such direct measurements with neutrinos will ultimately be needed to resolve the important questions discussed in Section II.

+Our estimates show that the occurrence rate of mini-bursts that give $\ge 3$ neutrino events is at least several per decade.
+Because neutrinos will be detected in bursts, it will be possible to separately explore questions about the neutrino emission per core collapse and the core collapse rate.
+A detector of this type would run for decades, and would accumulate neutrino statistics with at least the yearly rates mentioned in the previous section.
+There would also be a good chance of seeing a large burst from a supernova in M31 or M33 ($\sim\,10^2$ events), the Milky Way ($\sim\,10^6$ events), or their satellite galaxies.

-In conclusion, we wish to reiterate that, even if a supernova occurs in the Milky Way tomorrow, the important problems discussed in Section~\ref{prospects} will remain unresolved, and can only be addressed by a suitable ``census'' of core collapses in the nearby universe.
+In conclusion, we wish to reiterate that, even if a supernova occurs in the Milky Way tomorrow, the important problems discussed in Section~\ref{prospects} will remain unresolved, and can only be addressed with certainty by a suitable ``census'' of core collapses in the nearby universe.
 The possibilities mentioned here almost certainly do not exhaust the scientific potential of such an instrument.
 As is now almost commonplace in the business of observing supernovae with photons, it would be surprising {\it not} to find new and unexpected phenomena.

 {\bf Acknowledgments:} We thank Shunsaku Horiuchi, Chris Kochanek, Y. Ohbayashi, Jos\'{e} Prieto, Stephen Smartt, Michael Smy, Kris Stanek, Todd Thompson, and Mark Vagins for helpful discussions.
 This work was supported by Department of Energy grant DE-FG02-91ER40690 (MDK); National Science Foundation CAREER grant PHY-0547102 to JFB (HY and JFB); and by the Sherman Fairchild Foundation at Caltech (SA).